 The PPS objects store information describing mediastores (devices) currently attached to the system.
-This information includes hardware connectivity details and the device's filesystem type and mountpoint.
-Your applications can use POSIX system calls to read the information in these objects, which is necessary for discovering and accessing media content.
+This information is published by device publishers and it includes hardware connectivity details, filesystem mountpoints, and state information.
+Because of this last type of information, the contents of some of these objects are dynamic.